wireapp/wire-server-deploy/offline/upgrades/cassandra-3.11.16-to-3.11.19.md

 - Always restart nodes one at a time (serial: 1)
 - Wait for each node to fully start before proceeding to next node
 - Monitor startup: `sudo journalctl -u cassandra.service -f`
-- `cassandra_restart.yml` playbook not compatible with offline/systemd environments